nduwimanaguy/nduwimanaguy/README.md

 - Collaborated with product owners to define project requirements and priorities.
 - Troubleshooted and resolved complex technical issues, ensuring the stability of production systems.
 - DocProStar provides a modern, unified architecture for building, deploying, monitoring, and managing business processes.
-- SQL Database on-premises
-- SQL stored procedures
+- Utilizing SQL databases on-premises, including the development of SQL stored procedures and views.
-- Views

 Software Developer - Axxit, Mechelen
 [2023 - 2023]